What is Dropshipping and how does it work? The complete guide 2025

 Disadvantages

-Starting with Dropshipping: Finding Suitable Partners
+Starting with dropshipping: Finding suitable partners

 AliExpress/Alibaba

-On AliExpress, interested parties can find a vast selection of products at low prices.
+On AliExpress, interested parties can find a huge selection of products at low prices.
 However, retailers must also expect longer delivery times from Asia to Europe and the USA.
 Additionally, the quality of the products is not always guaranteed.

 Oberlo

-Oberlo is conveniently integrated directly into Shopify, providing a user-friendly platform and a direct connection to AliExpress.
+Oberlo is conveniently integrated directly into Shopify, providing a user-friendly platform and additionally a direct connection to AliExpress.
 However, products cannot always be customized.

 Printful